GDPR: The 6 Biggest Fines Enforced by Regulators So Far

 Lower level GDPR fines are enforced as a result of either a data breach or the failure to implement a Data Protection Impact Assessment (DPIA).

-To avoid this type of fine, companies are required to institute an enhanced level of security, show cooperation with authorities, carry out a DPIA, and possibly recruit a Data Protection Officer (DPO)
+To avoid this type of fine, companies are required to institute an enhanced level of security, show cooperation with authorities, carry out a DPIA, and possibly recruit a Data Protection Officer (DPO).
+See some common problems GDPR DPOs face.

 Such infringements can cost up to 20 million Euros or 4% of the company’s global revenue, whichever is higher.